About Middletown

 Economy & Demographics

 Middletown's economy is largely driven by its agricultural heritage, with local farms and agribusinesses playing a significant role in the community's economy.
-The village is also home to several small businesses, including retail stores, restaurants, and service providers that cater to the needs of People.
+The village is also home to several small businesses, including retail stores, restaurants, and service providers that cater to the needs of residents.
 Major employers in the Middletown area include the Logan County government, local school districts, and regional healthcare facilities, offering a diverse range of job opportunities for the city's workforce.

 Elections & Voter Records